PatrickRuddiman/WriteCommit/README.md

 WriteCommit --setup
 ```

 This will prompt you to enter your API key (if needed), choose between OpenAI or Azure OpenAI, specify the endpoint, and default model/deployment.
+If you select Azure but leave the endpoint blank, WriteCommit will fall back to the standard OpenAI endpoint.
 The values are saved to `~/.writecommit/config.json`.

 **Option 2: Using Environment Variables**